 Good product development seeks to solve for some aspect of customer demand, whether that’s sheer entertainment or a basic need.
 Once the product exists, the strategy—in its simplest form—is to continue improving it based on customer feedback.
 When the product is good, the changes are minimal—maybe it’s offered in new colors, or maybe the company simply produces more of it.
 When it’s bad, it dips in popularity, loses traction among buyers and eventually might need to be pulled and overhauled.

-At last year’s Content Marketing World event, American Express Director of Global Content Marketing Courtney Colwell discussed this concept as a way to make content strategy pivots—even the most dramatic and unforeseen ones—more feasible and sustainable.
+At the Content Marketing World event last year, American Express Director of Global Content Marketing Courtney Colwell discussed this concept as a way to make content strategy pivots—even the most dramatic and unforeseen ones—more feasible and sustainable.
 In March 2020, the company was one quarter into a year-long content plan when the ongoing ripple effects of COVID-19 related lockdowns demanded a shift.
 By taking a product development approach to content strategy—produce what the customer needs now, refine it later—they were able to remain agile as their audiences’ needs evolved.

 When you decide to treat content as the product, the focus turns to how that content itself serves the customer.